 Mr. DeFilippis is an experienced, leading personal injury and medical malpractice attorney with proven experience trying cases in Brooklyn, Bronx, Queens, Manhattan and Westchester.
 Why is this significant?
 Although any lawyer could take a case to trial, very few actually do.
 The insurance companies know this and they will try to settle a case for far less than what the case is worth.
 The actual trial experience of Peter DeFilippis & Associates is a strength.
 We have proven to the insurance industry, that our Attorneys mean business.
 We will not hesitate to take a case to trial when it is in the best interest of our clients.
 Every one of our cases is accepted with the intention of preparing the matter for a trial, if necessary.

-Mr. DeFilippis, his staff and attorneys have successfully processed many medical malpractice cases from Bronx to Brooklyn to Westchester including such areas as:
+Mr. DeFilippis, his staff and attorneys have successfully processed many medical malpractice cases from Bronx to Brooklyn to Westchester including such departures from accepted medical practice as:

 - Brain damaged babies